Skip to main content

 When a black box wins today and loses tomorrow

 A model that interpolates can still be wrong about why the world behaves as it does.
 It may exploit leakage, mimic confounders, or memorize a regime that vanishes when upstream processes shift.
-Predictions without governing structure give you speed until the first serious “why” question.
+Predictions without governing structure give you speed until the first serious "why" question.
 Then the organization pays in meetings, rework, and lost trust.
-Typed law discovery aims at relationships that survive not only in-sample scoring but structured attempts to break them.
+CDE's typed law discovery aims at relationships that survive not only in-sample scoring but structured attempts to break them.

 The fragility of pure prediction